Big Ku Lodge

 The time of plenty is short this far north, and the trout feed voraciously, often putting on several pounds in a short three month window of opportunity.
 The implications for the angler are obvious!
 Some of the streams here are also home to brilliantly-coloured sea-run dolly varden, and sail-finned Arctic grayling.

 Only a short boat ride from the lodge a shallow tundra lake full of big northern pike lies waiting.
 And for a few weeks in July, the home river is full of bright, jet-fuelled fresh sockeyes, a lot of fun on a fly rod.
 All are readily accessible via short boat rides from the lodge, eliminating the need for expensive float plane travel, keeping the trip cost to a fraction of the area’s luxurious fly out lodges; the perfect scenario for anglers looking for modest-yet-comfortable wilderness lodging and the region’s best possible trophy trout opportunities.

 The Branham name has been synonymous with quality fishing and hunting experiences in Bristol Bay for over 50 years.

 “Its common to see massive grizzlies wading the river, oblivious to the anglers, focused intently (and with bad intentions) on the legions of spawning sockeye salmon.
 A week here is a bit like stepping into a National Geographic special.”
-Aardvark Angler
+Aardvark angler

 Ideal for serious trout anglers

 This isolated outpost combines the best of all worlds for the serious trout angler – four incredible rivers within quick and easy boat access, and a home-base that is as comfortable as it is remote.
-Guests here can walk down and fish the legendary Big Ku River anytime they would like, before and after their normal fishing day.
+Guests here can walk down and fish the legendary Big Ku River anytime they wish, before and after their normal fishing day.